Hyperledger: A Dictionary Definition of Blockchain Collaboration Framework

 4. Network Effects

-The success of a blockchain network often depends on the number of participants.
-Achieving sufficient buy-in from stakeholders can be a significant hurdle.
+The success of a blockchain network often depends on a critical mass of participants.

 Conclusion